isabella232/journeys.en/help/using/about/intro.md

 Using action activities, you can then send a message via a third-party system.
 If you have Adobe Campaign Standard, send real-time personalized SMS, push notifications or emails.

-As the Journey orchestration feature is multistep, you can create advanced scenarios.
+As Journey Orchestration is multistep, you can create advanced scenarios.
 For example, after a first event and action, you can drag other events.
 Then, you can add a second action, place a wait activity to wait for some time, add a split condition to push people to two different paths and then send different messages.

 >[!NOTE]
 >